renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/troubleshooting/webpack.md

 - I see UI elements out of place when I access my local KhulnaSoft in a browser:

   This means your KDK has some stale CSS files that need to be removed.
-You can run `bundle exec rake assets:clean gitlab:assets:purge` to remove the contents of `public/assets/webpack`.
+You can run `bundle exec rake assets:clean khulnasoft:assets:purge` to remove the contents of `public/assets/webpack`.
 Then run `kdk restart webpack` to trigger the regeneration of the files.